Log in Subscribe

 Posted

-First responders suffering from illnesses related to the September 11th terrorist attacks could finally learn what the city knew about the toxic cloud that lingered above ground zero for months after the attacks under a City Council resolution proposed Thursday.
+First responders suffering from illnesses related to the September 11th terrorist attacks could finally learn what the city knew about the toxic cloud that lingered above ground zero and downtown for months after the attacks under a City Council resolution proposed Thursday.

-The binding resolution, introduced by Council Member Gale Brewer, would compel the city’s Department of Investigation to probe City Hall and city agencies for information about the air toxins, details that have so far been withheld from the public.
+The binding resolution, introduced by Council Member Gale Brewer, would compel the city’s Department of Investigation to probe City Hall and city agencies for information about the airborne toxins, details that have so far been withheld from the public.

 Brewer said she introduced the resolution to get answers for a community of survivors and heroes that has been seeking them for more than two decades.